Center for Academic Service-Learning

 Critical Reflective Thinking

-- Articulate connections between course content and service-learning experiences
+- Articulate connections between academic content and service-learning experiences

 - Identify how service-learning affected sense of personal efficacy, personal identity, spiritual development, understanding of diversity, and moral development

 - Develop personal desire to contribute to local, national, and/or global community